 How much does it cost to visit Kaieteur Falls?

-A day trip flight costs $275-350 USD per person, including the flight, guide, and park fees.
+A day trip flight costs $270-350 USD per person depending on operator, including the flight, guide, and park fees.
 The Kaieteur + Orinduik combo is $375-450 USD.
 Multi-day packages with other destinations cost more.

 Is Kaieteur Falls safe to visit?